swaldman/c3p0/README.md

 Please address comments and questions to the [library author](mailto:swaldman@mchange.com), although keep in mind he is an abysmal correspondent and basically an asshole.
 Despite that, your feedback is very much appreciated.
 You may also open issues on github and/or sourceforge.

 Thank you for your interest in c3p0.
-I do hope that you find it useful.
+I do hope that you find it useful!